paulsheer/cooledit/README.md

 ### History
 ---

-`cooledit` began as the text edit `mcedit` for the Midnight Commander project in 1998 and was presented by me at the 1999 Atlanta Linux Showcase.
+`cooledit` began as the text editor `mcedit` for the Midnight Commander project in 1998 and was presented by me at the 1999 Atlanta Linux Showcase.